Sidaoui-Bilel/angular-exercices-main/quiz-questions.md

 }
 ```

-- A) Using signals in a method
+A) Using signals in a method
-- B) Heavy computation runs on every change detection
+B) Heavy computation runs on every change detection cycle
-- C) The for loop is too large
+C) The for loop is too large
-- D) Nothing wrong, this is optimal
+D) Nothing wrong, this is optimal

 **Answer:** ___